pragyaai/ndna/_llm/FAQ.md

 The **nDNA diagnostics** thus enable clear separation of healthy model simplification (topology preserved) from epistemic collapse (topology destroyed) {% cite hooker2020compressed %} {% cite amari2016information %}.

-## Why is latent manifold flattening a more reliable early warning signal of model collapse than output metrics or loss curves?
+✶ **Why is latent manifold flattening a more reliable early warning signal of model collapse than output metrics or loss curves?**

-Output metrics (e.g., loss, accuracy) are coarse summaries of model behavior at the surface level.
+➠ Output metrics (e.g., loss, accuracy) are coarse summaries of model behavior at the surface level.
 They may remain stable even as catastrophic collapse unfolds in the latent geometry.
 The **nDNA framework** reveals this collapse intrinsically through the flattening of the latent manifold:

 $$
 \operatorname{dim} \operatorname{span} \bigl\{ h_1(x), \dots, h_L(x) \bigr\} \ll D